Help us improve your experience.

 2. If you have root login access, you can manually generate the self-signed certificate by using the following commands:

-When generating the certificate, you must specify the subject, e-mail address, and either domain-name or ip-address.
+When you generate the certificate, you must specify the subject, e-mail address, and either the domain-name or the IP address.

 3. To verify that the certificate was generated and loaded properly, enter the show security pki local-certificate operational command and specify local-certificate under HTTPS Web management.